ShadowCurse/Path-Finding-Algorithms-On-Graphs/README.md

+# ARCHIVED

-# Path-Finding-Algorithms-On-Graphs
+## Path-Finding-Algorithms-On-Graphs

-This is university project, cteated to practice path finding algorithms on grahps.
+This is university project, created to practice path finding algorithms on grahps.

 ## Algorithms:
 - Dijkstra